-They want to proclaim Christ’s resurrection, serve the poor, tend the sick, care for the earth, participate in the sacrifice of the Mass, raise God-fearing children, join religious orders, and live in communion with the biggest, baddest, most beautiful thing on earth—the holy Roman Catholic Church.
+They want to proclaim Christ’s resurrection, serve the poor, tend the sick, care for the earth, participate in the sacrifice of the Mass, raise God-fearing children, join religious orders, and live in communion with the biggest, baddest, most beautiful thing on earth—the holy Catholic Church.

 Welcome.
 My name is Tyler Blanski, and I am praying for a holy renaissance, and that’s what this website is about.
 I’m so glad you’re here.
 Together we can live an audacious prayer.

 Stand at the crossroads and look; ask for the ancient paths, where the good way is, and walk in it, and you will find rest for your souls…

 It starts with God and ends with God.
 The Trinity gets all the praise.

 Time is short, eternity is long.
 Put not from you what you have here found; regard it not as mere matter of present controversy; set not out resolved to refute it, and looking about for the set way of doing so; seduce not yourself with the imagination that it comes of disappointment, or disgust, or restlessness, or wounded feeling, or undue sensibility, or other weakness.
 Wrap not yourself round in the associations of years past, nor determine that to be truth which you wish to be so, nor make an idol of cherished anticipations.
 Time is short, eternity is long.